 Geary A. Rummler is the co-founder of The Rummler-Brache Group (RBG) and co-author of Improving Performance: How to Manage the White Space on the Organization Chart.
 He helped developed the world-class performance improvement methodology taught in the Process Improvement Certification Workshop.
-Rummler's step-by-step, task-by-task guidance on how to map, analyze, and improve processes is provided to our training attendees via our ePIP cloud software (see free steps and tools).
+His step-by-step, task-by-task guidance on how to map, analyze, and improve processes is provided to our training attendees via Rummler-Brache's ePIP cloud software (see free steps and tools).

 He received his B.A. degree, his M.B.A. degree, and his Ph.D. degree from the University of Michigan.
 Prior to founding RBG, Rummler served as president of the Kepner-Tregoe Strategy Group, co-founded Praxis Corporation, and was director of the University of Michigan’s Center for Programmed Learning for Business.
 He also authored the books, White Space Revisited, Serious Performance Consulting, and Rediscovering Value.